 CRTC opens public consultations for updated Broadcasting Act

-First consultation focuses on modernizing Canadian content definition for television and streaming
+First consultation focuses on modernizing Canadian content definition for screens

 CRTC opens public consultations for updated Broadcasting Act